atom/atom/docs/internals/view-system.md

 ### RootView

-The root of Atom's view hiererchy is a global called `rootView`, which is a singleton instance of the `RootView` view class.
+The root of Atom's view hierarchy is a global called `rootView`, which is a singleton instance of the `RootView` view class.
 The root view fills the entire window, and contains every other view.
-If you open Atom's inspector with `alt-meta-i`, you can see the internal structure of `RootView`:
+If you open Atom's inspector with `alt-cmd-i`, you can see the internal structure of `RootView`:

 ![RootView in the inspector](http://f.cl.ly/items/2n0s3m0I2d223p3s3W01/root-view-inspector.png)